brianreumere/gandi-automatic-dns/README.md

 -s: Use stdin instead of OpenDNS to determine external IP address
 -i: Use ifconfig instead of OpenDNS to determine external IP address

+TTL: The custom TTL value (in seconds) for newly created records
 EXT_IF: The name of your external network interface
 APIKEY: Your API key provided by Gandi
 EXAMPLE.COM: The domain name whose active zonefile will be updated